Moran Samuel: Rowing

-She switched to Para rowing because she wanted to represent Israel at the Paralympic Games.
+Samuel switched to Para rowing because she wanted to represent Israel at the Paralympic Games.

-As part of her paralympic sport activities, and as suggested by her life partner, also a rower, she started to train in rowing in 2010 and represented Israel at the 2012 Summer Paralympic Games in London, finishing fifth.
+As part of her paralympic sport activities, and as suggested by her life partner, also a rower, Samuel started to train in rowing in 2010 and represented Israel at the 2012 Summer Paralympic Games in London, finishing fifth.
 Earlier that year, she won a race in single scull competition at the Adaptive Rowing Regatte in Gavirate, Italy, but the organizers did not have a copy of the Hatikva, Israel's national anthem; she asked for the microphone and sang it instead.
 In 2015, she won the gold medal at the World Cup event in Lake Varese, defeating the reigning world champion, Norwegian rower Birgit Skarstein.

-At the 2015 World Rowing Championships held in Lac d'Aiguebelette, France, she won the gold medal in the women's AS single sculls, thus earning a spot at the 2016 Summer Paralympics in Rio de Janeiro.
+At the 2015 World Rowing Championships held in Lac d'Aiguebelette, France, Samuel won the gold medal in the women's AS single sculls, thus earning a spot at the 2016 Summer Paralympics in Rio de Janeiro.
 Also, she received the bronze medal in June 2016 at the World Rowing Cup in Poznań.

-Samuel took part in the torch lighting ceremony at the 2017 Maccabiah Games in July 2017.
+Samuel took part in the torch-lighting ceremony at the 2017 Maccabiah Games in July 2017.